libretro/docs/docs/guides/databases.md

 ### Validation

 Validation refers to checking a file against a source, and then accepting or rejecting it based on whether it matches the source.
-RetroArch's "Scan Directory" and "Scan File" automated importers are validation processes.
+RetroArch's "Scan Directory" and "Scan File" automated importers are validation processes, not merely tools for adding all files to a playlist.

 If your file's crc or internal serial data (whichever is the key used for matching, [as above](#key-field-for-matching)) does not exist in the database, the file will be rejected by the automatic scans.